Use your imagination to create Unique Ways to Display Photos Without Having to Buy a Frame!

 When it comes to how to display our photos there is the classic frame and collage of frames, but that isn’t exactly unique.
 Also, frames can take up a lot of wall space–limiting the number of photos I can display at one time.

-Here are a few of my favorite ways to display pictures besides the traditional picture frame.
+Here are a few of my favorite ways to display pictures beside the traditional picture frame.

 To help support our blogging activities, our site contains affiliate links.
 If you make a purchase from a link on our site, we may receive a small percentage of that sale, at no extra cost to you.
 Blessed Beyond Crazy is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.com.